rekalogika/rekalogika.dev/docs/reconstitutor/index.md

 After Doctrine hydrates an object from the database, this framework gives you the control to hydrate additional properties not handled by Doctrine, without having to deal with the peculiarities of Doctrine events and Unit of Work.
-Then, after Doctrine persists the changes to the database, it lets you do similarly with the properties.
+Similar things also happen when the object is persisted to the database, or removed.

 The most common case of this type of tasks is for handling file uploads, of which many specialized libraries have already been written.
 But plenty of other